Abdul Rahman Baba

-Abdul Rahman Baba (born 2 July 1994), also known as Baba Rahman, is a Ghanaian professional footballer who plays as a left-back for Reading, on loan from Chelsea, and the Ghana national team.
+Abdul Rahman Baba (born 2 July 1994), also known as Baba Rahman, is a Ghanaian professional footballer who plays as a left-back for Super League Greece club PAOK and the Ghana national team.

 Beginning his career at Dreams FC, he played in the Ghanaian Premier League with Asante Kotoko.
 In 2012, he signed for Bundesliga club Greuther Fürth, where he spent two seasons.
 He then played for FC Augsburg before joining Chelsea in 2015 for a fee of £14 million, potentially rising to £22 million.

-Rahman made his international debut in 2014 and was part of their squad which were runners-up at the 2015 Africa Cup of Nations.
+Baba made his international debut in 2014 and was part of their squad which were runners-up at the 2015 Africa Cup of Nations.

 Early life

-Abdul Rahman Baba was born on 2 July 1994 in Tamale in the Northern Region of Ghana to Alhaji Baba (Zobognaa) and Hajia Fati Baba Sibdoo.
-He attended Our Lady Of Fatima JHS and Young Dakpem’yili JHS, all in Tamale.
-He made his footballing debut with his local team Young Meteors Tamale playing for them from 2004 to 2010, before being scouted and joining Dreams FC, an Accra based club at the age of 16.
+Abdul Rahman Baba was born on 2 July 1994, in Tamale in the Northern Region of Ghana to Alhaji Baba (Zobognaa) and Hajia Fati Baba Sibdoo.
+He attended Our Lady Of Fatima JHS and Young Dakpem'yili JHS, all in Tamale.
+He made his footballing debut with his local team Young Meteors Tamale playing for them from 2004 to 2010, before being scouted by Dreams FC, an Accra based club at the age of 16.

 Club career

 Ghana

-Rahman began his career at Dreams FC of the Ghana Division Two.
+Baba began his career at Dreams FC of the Ghana Division Two.
 After impressive performances, he was then transferred on loan to Asante Kotoko of the Ghanaian Premier League for one season.

-For the 2012 season, Rahman was a finalist for the league's Discovery of the Year Award, eventually losing to Joshua Oninku.
+For the 2012 season, Baba was a finalist for the league's Discovery of the Year Award, eventually losing to Joshua Oninku.
 After becoming a sought after player during his time with the Kumasi-based club, serious enquiries were made about the player by Manchester City and Arsenal of the Premier League and Parma of Serie A.

 Germany

-However, Rahman eventually signed with newly promoted Greuther Fürth in the Bundesliga on 12 June 2012.
-Rahman stated that his decision to join Fürth was because the club offered, "the best conditions in which to develop my career."
+However, Baba eventually signed with newly promoted Greuther Fürth in the Bundesliga on 12 June 2012.
+Baba stated that his decision to join Fürth was because the club offered, "the best conditions to further develop my career."
 In the derby against 1.
 FC Nürnberg on 11 August 2014 he scored his first two goals for Fürth in a 5–1 home victory.
 The next day he signed with FC Augsburg of the same division.

-In Rahman's 2014–15 season with Augsburg, he made 108 tackles, more than any other player in the Bundesliga that season.
+In Baba's 2014–15 season with Augsburg, he made 108 tackles, more than any other player in the Bundesliga that season.
 Using aspects of his strength and pace, he was able to win 90 of those tackles, coming out to an 83% successful tackle rate.
-That season, Rahman also had 83 interceptions and won 80 contested aerial balls.
+That season, Baba also had 83 interceptions and won 80 contested aerial balls.